|

 No information given on inlet temperature, so assume 20 °C.

-Outlet temperature: In a dryer removing water, assume outlet temperature of 100 °C unless manufacture specifies otherwise (although
+Outlet temperature: In a dryer removing water, assume outlet temperature of 100 °C unless manufacture specifies otherwise (although water will evaporate at a

-water will evaporate at a temperature below 100 °C, taking the boiling point maximises the calculation of heat input requirements).
+temperature below 100 °C, taking the boiling point maximises the calculation of heat input requirements).
+Hence, temperature change is 20 to 100, that is 80 °C (or K).

 Step 3: